 - You may not sublet or rent out your property after buying

 For more information on eligibility, see the Government’s guidelines.

 What happens after 5 years Help to Buy?

 Once you’ve had your equity loan for 5 years, you will start paying interest on the loan.
 In year 6 you will start paying the initial rate of 1.75%.
 This rate will then increase every year according to the Retail Prices Index (RPI) measure of inflation, plus 1% – until your loan is fully paid off.

-Yes, Help to Buy is only for new build properties and is open to first time buyers and home movers until March 2021.
+Yes, Help to Buy is only for new build properties.
+The scheme is open to first time buyers or home movers who do not own another property.

 HomeViews provides verified resident reviews of the UK’s housing developments.
 We’re working with developers, landlords and the Government to recognise high performers and help to improve standards in the built environment.